bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 We're used to thinking of a Bitcoin wallet as being a seed phrase.
 And as long as I have the seed phrase and two or three other pieces of information, I can regenerate the whole wallet.
 If I have lightning wallet I need that plus some kind of channel backup and I can regenerate the whole node or sweep those force close, sweep the funds on chain.
-But the whole backup recovery process seems like this would be very, uses much different data in the federated model.
+But the whole backup recovery process uses much different data in the federated model.

 Speaker 2: 00:31:07

 Totally.
-So the way these eCash tokens, these tokens work, these IOUs, eCash tokens means these like anonymous, like private IOUs, you know, they're indistinguishable IOUs.
-And so like first off the user, hopefully the user, like this is kind of an implementation detail.
+So the way these eCash tokens, these tokens work, these IOUs, eCash tokens means these like anonymous, like private IOUs, they're indistinguishable IOUs.
+Like this is kind of an implementation detail.
 Most users in the future I don't think will necessarily even know this is happening.
 Kind of like a channel.
 Like someday I don't think most users will even know what the channel is potentially or like a UTXO you know you might be a Bitcoin user you might have a Bitcoin you know wallet but you might not actually know what a UTXO is that terminology isn't hopefully we could get to a future where you don't need to know all this terminology.
-Okay so so yeah the the token the is a little piece of data and you'll actually have a lot of tokens.
+Okay so yeah the token a little piece of data and you'll actually have a lot of tokens.
 So basically the tokens have to have a fixed amount.
 This is kind of a little in the weeds, but it's interesting to think about.
 They have to have a fixed amount because your anonymity set comes from all the people that have the token of the same denomination.